bitmark-inc/docs/bitmark-references/bitmark-sdk/account.md

 seed := acct.Seed()
 ```

-The seed is the more compact format of an exported account for your program to re-instantiate an account.

 ### Recovery Phrase

+The recovery phrase, which consists of 12 [mnemonic words](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), is superior for human interaction compared to the handling of seed.
+If you don't custody the seeds of your users, make sure you present the recovery phrase to them and teach them [how to store it in a secure place](https://help.trustwallet.com/hc/en-us/articles/360016509753-Best-Practices-for-Storing-Your-Recovery-Phrase).
+Currently English and traditional Chinese phrases are supported.

 ```javascript
 // English version